Wait, what’s happening?

 I’m a photographer, can I shoot pictures of your hottie models?

 Maybe.
-Nobody wants their sessions to devolve into fifty creepy men shooting cell phone photos.
+Nobody wants their sessions to devolve into fifty creepy dudes shooting cell phone photos.
 Unauthorized flash photography will definitely get you booted without a refund.

 The York branch is looking for our own official photographers, though, so if you’ve got great glass and know what you’re doing, do get in touch and ask.
 (But don’t be disappointed if there’s an interview process or if there’s paper-signing and/or extra compensation for the model involved.)